CaroHaensch/siliconsamplechallenge/registration.md

 ## I · Data inputs, blinding, and competing interests
 - **I.1 Competing interests ★** — funding, in-kind compute/model access, relationships with LLM-interested entities:
+None.
+No external funding, in-kind model access, or other relationships with LLM-interested entities influenced this submission.
+All API usage was paid at the publicly available rate.
 - **I.2 External human data †** — all external human datasets that informed the approach anywhere (training/fine-tuning/retrieval/ICL/calibration):
   Three, all public and all independent of the target study:
   (1) **ANES Time Series Cumulative Data File** (`anes_timeseries_cdf_csv_20260205`), waves 2016+ —